 Search Engine Market

-The search engine market in March 2014 is basically a tale of three companies – Google, Yahoo and Microsoft.
+The search engine market in November 2014 remains a tale of three companies – Google, Yahoo and Microsoft.
 Our pie charts show the share of overall searches for each company, using figures from digital research provider StatCounter.

-Google enjoys the bulk of the UK search engine market share, handling 89.22 per cent of all queries, light years ahead of Yahoo with 3.22 per cent and Microsoft with 5.93 per cent.
+Google enjoys the bulk of the UK search engine market share, handling 88.5 per cent of all queries, light years ahead of Microsoft’s Bing with Yahoo with 6.5 per cent and Yahoo with 3.85 per cent.